Hedgehogo/IEML.io/README.md

 ## Maps

-The map consists of keys and their corresponding values.
-Keys cannot be repeated.
-Symbols cannot be used in the key name: ↵ (Newline).
-The first character of the key must not be a <code>&nbsp;</code>.
-Keys and values are separated by <code>:&nbsp;</code>, space can be omitted if the next character is ↵ (Newline).

-There may be blank lines between and in front of the *Map* items, consisting of: <code>&nbsp;</code>, ⇥ (Tab) and comments.

-Lists increase the indentation level for each element.
+A *name* is a sequence of any *characters* that are not part of sequence <code>:&nbsp;</code> or a *line break* that meets the following requirements:
+- It must not begin with the sequence <code>=&nbsp;</code>, `@`, ` ` or ⇥ (Tab)
+- It must not end with `:`

+A *map* is a sequence of: sequence E, the number N of sequences of pairs of sequences I and E. If the list is a *child node* without sequence W, then the number N must be 0.
+The content is a map assembled from the content of E sequences.
+Keys in the map must not be repeated.

+The sequence I starts with a *line break*, continues with any number of *blank lines*, and ends with an *indent*.

+The sequence E starts with a *name*, continues with <code>:&nbsp;</code>, and ends with a *child node* with *increasing indentation level*.
+The space after *name* can be omitted if the sequence is followed by a *line break*.
+The content is a pair of the *name* and the content of the *child node*.

 Example:
 ```